neuronsimulator/ringtest/README.md

 mpirun -n 4 ./x86_64/special -mpi -python ringtest.py -tstop 100 -coredat coreneuron_data -nring 1024 -ncell 128 -branch 32 64
 ```

-Note that this network model uses `hh`, `passive` and `ExpSyn` channels.
-Even we build larger model, `hh` channel is only inserted into soma and hence total computational complexity remains low.

 See command line arguments for more information about arguments :

 ```